 Project Leader: Kathryn Stok

 Keywords: biomaterials; biomedical engineering; contrast agent; medical image analysis; micro-computed tomography

 Domains: Convergence of engineering and IT with the life sciences

-The Integrative Cartilage Research Group at the University of Melbourne researches links between microstructure, mechanics and biological signalling networks.
+The Integrative Cartilage Research Group researches links between microstructure, mechanics and biological signalling networks.

 Micro-CT is a valuable imaging technology for visualising structure, however objects of interest need to absorb x-rays in order to be seen.
 For many soft biological materials, including tissue-engineered scaffold materials, this is not the case.
 In this project, the goal is to investigate and develop contrast agents for visualising soft biological tissues and scaffold materials; for example, cartilage, ligament and tendon.

 - visualisation and delineation of soft tissues and scaffold materials with microCT

 - easily introduced (injection, immersion) and rinsed out